womapf/aaai-25/index.md

 ## News

+- Feb.
+4, 2025.
+Workshop schedule is out.
 - Dec.
 27, 2024.
 Call for the WoMAPF student travel grants is out.
 - Dec.
 13, 2024.
 Paper notification has sent out.
 - Nov.
 25, 2024: Submission is closed.
 Paper notification will be slightly extended (Dec.
 12).